giacomov/freeDegreeEst/README.md

 http://willett.ece.wisc.edu/code/FreeDegree.zip

 *** The original code is property of the respective authors.
-I do not own it and I didn't have any part on the research which produced that code.
+I do not own it and I didn't have any part in the research which produced that code.
 I simply wrote this wrapper because I found that code useful for my research.

 ## Installation